Calibration of Distributionally Robust Empirical Optimization Models: Introduction

+\begin{enumerate} \item {\bf DRO is a multi-objective problem.} In the context of our model, we show that the sensitivity of the expected reward to worst-case deviations from the nominal is equal to the variance of the reward.
+Building on this insight and the results from \cite{GKL}, we show that DRO is a multi-objective problem where the goal is to maximize the {\it expected reward} while controlling the {\it worst-case sensitivity} (variance) to misspecification.
+The trade-off between mean and sensitivity (variance) is controlled by the robustness parameter $\delta$, which suggests that both objectives should be considered when selecting $\delta$.

+\item {\bf Out-of-sample properties of DRO and worst-case sensitivity reduction.} We show that solutions of SAA and DRO are asymptotically normal ($n$ large), that a little robustness ($\delta$ small) always reduces the sensitivity (variance) of the out-of-sample reward, and that sensitivity (variance) reduction is almost an order of magnitude larger than the impact on the mean when $\delta$ is small.
+We also show that out-of-sample expected reward under the worst-case solution can sometimes be larger than that of SAA, though this improvement is typically small relative to sensitivity/variance reduction (see \cite{BLSZZ2013,KL,LorcaSun} for empirical observations of this phenomenon and \cite{AP} for the analysis in a one-dimensional quadratic setting).

-The problem of calibrating $\delta$ is analogous to that of the free parameters in various Machine Learning algorithms (e.g. the penalty parameter in LASSO, Ridge regression, SVM, etc).
-Here, free parameters are commonly tuned by optimizing an estimate of out-of-sample loss (e.g. via cross-validation, bootstrap or some other resampling approach), so it is natural that we consider doing the same for the robust model.
-The following examples show, however, that this may not be the correct thing to do.
+\item {\bf Calibration of the robustness parameter.} The problem of calibrating $\delta$ in DRO is analogous to the selection of the free parameters in various Machine Learning algorithms (e.g., the penalty parameter in LASSO, Ridge regression, SVM, etc.), which are commonly tuned by optimizing an estimate of out-of-sample loss via cross-validation, bootstrap or some other resampling approach.
+While $\delta$ could be selected by optimizing an estimate of the out-of-sample expected reward, this ignores the multi-objective character of DRO which suggests that both the mean and variance should be taken into account.
+We show how the out-of-sample robust mean-variance frontier can be constructed using resampling techniques.
+Consistent with our theory, our examples show that substantial variance reduction is possible with minimal impact on the expected reward if $\delta$ is chosen appropriately.
+The values of $\delta$ obtained from our approach are typically much smaller than those implied by standard confidence levels (e.g., $90\%, 95\%$) advocated in the literature, and larger than those obtained by maximizing only the mean.

-Consider first the problem of robust logistic regression which we apply to the WDBC breast cancer dataset \cite{Lichman}.
-We adopt the ``penalty version" of the robust optimization model with relative entropy as the penalty function \cite{Jacobson,LS,LSS,PJD} and the robustness parameter/multiplier $\delta$ being such that $\delta=0$ is empirical optimization (which in this case coincides with the maximum likelihood estimator) with the ``amount of robustness" increasing in $\delta$.
-A rigorous formulation of the model is given in Section \ref{sec:REO}.
-Estimates of the out-of-sample expected loss for solutions $\{x_n(\delta) : \,\delta\geq 0\}$ of the robust regression problem for different values of the ambiguity parameter $\delta$ can be generated using the bootstrap and are shown in Figure \ref{fig:lineplot_boostrap_mean_wdbc1_to_10} (i).